zerohd4869/zerohd4869.github.io/_pages/about.md

 Prior to this, he obtained bachelor and master's degrees from Shenzhen University and National Computer System Engineering Research Institute of China, respectively.

 His current research interests include machine learning and natural language processing, with a particular focus on general representation learning and sentiment analysis.
-If you are interested in his research fields, please feel free to contact him at hudou@iie.ac.cn.
+If you are seeking any form of academic cooperation, please feel free to contact him at [hudou@iie.ac.cn](mailto:hudou@iie.ac.cn).

 # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 ...